-data A data subvolume log A log subvolume
+data A data subvolume , .
+1 1 1

-rt
+- log A log subvolume - rt A real-time subvolume

 There cannot be more than one subvolume having the same system-defined type under a volume, and you cannot specify a user-defined name for a system-defined subvolume type.